naofumi/react-router-vite-rails/README.md

 ensuring that code-splitting does not cause decrease performance due to request waterfalls.
 You can benefit from code-splitting without compromising on page-load performance.

-It also eliminates fidgety and distracting flicker that is often seen in SPAs due to stepwise loading of multiple elements.
+It also eliminates fidgety and distracting flicker often seen in SPAs due to stepwise loading of multiple elements.

 In short, embracing loader-based fetching will improve the UI/UX of your application.